turingschool/curriculum/tutorials/models/legacy_databases.markdown

 +---------------+
 ```

-Assuming our database structure is sound but doesn't follow the Rails conventions, they typical overrides include:
+Assuming our database structure is sound but doesn't follow the Rails conventions, the typical overrides include:

 * table names
 * primary key (ID) name